djotto/rehype-richer-figure/README.md

 Due to this plugin overloading the `:` syntax for definition lists used by some markdown extensions, I recommend running it early in your toolchain.

+The blank line between the two lines of markdown is required.

 Accepts an optional config object with the following optional properties:

 ```javascript